narekpirumyan/air-health-eu/README.md

 streamlit run app/main.py
 ```

+If Streamlit complains about missing parquet files, revisit the “Bring your own raw data” section and rerun the ingestion + harmonization steps.
 Use the sidebar filters to focus on specific countries or regions, switch between emission/health metrics for the choropleth, and review sector or hospital-discharge breakouts.

 ## Testing & QA